 The Company computes net loss per share in accordance with FASB ASC 260, "Earnings per Share".
 ASC 260 requires presentation of both basic and diluted earnings per share ("EPS") on the face of the statement of operations.
 Basic EPS is computed by dividing net loss available to common shareholders by the weighted average number of common shares outstanding during the period.
-Diluted EPS gives effect to all dilutive potential common shares outstanding during the period.
-Diluted EPS gives effect to be purchased from the exercise of stock options, warrants and convertible notes.
-Diluted EPS excludes all dilutive potential common shares of stock options, warrants and conversion of convertible notes.
+Diluted EPS gives effect to all dilutive potential common shares outstanding during the period including stock options, using the treasury stock method, and convertible notes and stock warrants, using the if-converted method.
+In computing diluted EPS, the average stock price for the period is used in determining the number of shares assumed to be purchased from the exercise of stock options, warrants and conversion of convertible notes.
 Diluted EPS excludes all dilutive potential common shares if their effect is anti-dilutive.
 The following potentially dilutive securities were excluded from the calculation of diluted loss per share for the years ended December 31, 2018 and 2017 because their effect was antidilutive: